Questions to ask a childminder

 How many children do you currently care for, and what are their ages?

 Childminders can care for up to six children under the age of 8, additionally they may care for children aged 8 and over.
 It's as well to check the numbers of children being cared for and their ages as well, as the days they attend.
 That way you can see which aged children your child may be mixing with.

 How do you ensure the safety of the children in your care?

 Childminders are required to carry out risk assessments both of the home and garden and whenever they take children out.
 They are also required to record any accidents or incidents and any medication that is given.

-Some childminders are able to offer the free entitlement, its worth asking if this is something you are interested in.
+Some childminders are able to offer the free entitlement, it's worth asking if this is something you are interested in.
 There's more information about the free entitlement in England and Wales here.

 Do you work with any assistants?

 Many childminders may work with either assistants or another registered childminder.
 This enables them to care for larger numbers of children if there is sufficient space.
-Children are only allowed to be left for a max of 2 hours in the sole care of an assistant.
+Children are only allowed to be left for a maximum of two hours in the sole care of an assistant.
 Ask about the experience and qualifications of any assistants.

 How do you ensure the safe recruitment of staff?

 If a childminder employs any assistants they will need to have obtained an enhanced Disclosing and Barring Service check (formerly known as a CRB check).
 Anyone over the age of 16 years living in the same house as a childminder must also have this check.